project-chip/connectedhomeip/docs/guides/darwin.md

     - Example command for SHA cfc35951be66a664a6efdadea56d1b8ea6e63e96:
       `git checkout cfc35951be66a664a6efdadea56d1b8ea6e63e96`

-In order to work with the current iOS/iPadOS/tvOS 15.6 Developer Preview, device types as defined in the Matter Device Library spec are used to determine accessory categories.
+In order to work with iOS/iPadOS/tvOS 15.6 or greater, device types as defined in the Matter Device Library spec are used to determine accessory categories.
 Ensure the right device type is set for each endpoint.

-For example, this can be set in `FIXED_DEVICE_TYPES` in `endpoint_config.h` file for the `all-clusters-app`.
+-   For the `all-clusters-app` as an example, this can be set in `FIXED_DEVICE_TYPES` in `endpoint_config.h`

-For example, a Light on Endpoint 1 can be set in `FIXED_DEVICE_TYPES` in `endpoint_config.h` for `all-clusters-app` like so:
+-   A light on Endpoint 1 can be set in `FIXED_DEVICE_TYPES` in `endpoint_config.h` for `all-clusters-app` like so:

 ```
-//Array of device types
+// Array of device types
     #define FIXED_DEVICE_TYPES \
     { \
         { 0x0016, 1 }, { 0x0100, 1 } \
     }
 ```

+#### Examples of how to setup a couple apps

-#### Configuring a development M5Stack to Work with iOS/iPadOS/tvOS
+##### Case study 1: Configuring a development M5Stack to Work with iOS/iPadOS/tvOS

-##### These instructions are specific to getting started with the (Matter-provided) `all-clusters-app` on an ESP32-based M5Stack.
+Note: These instructions are specific to getting started with the (Matter-provided) `all-clusters-app` on an ESP32-based M5Stack, however can be generalised to work on most platforms (more listed below)

 1. Checkout and setup
    [Matter repo](https://github.com/project-chip/connectedhomeip.git) as per the